-AdRoll is a technology company that offers advertisers retargeting products for cross-platform, cross-device display advertising.
-Their Head of Creative, Chris Staton, manages the marketing web team, which includes a front-end web developer and a hybrid front- and back-end web developer.
+AdRoll Group is a growth platform company on a mission to help businesses compete online and grow revenue.
+Adroll is an e-commerce growth platform that offers advertisers retargeting products for cross-platform, cross-device display advertising.
+Their Head of Creative, Chris Staton, manages the marketing web team, which includes a frontend web developer and a hybrid front and backend web developer.

 In 2013, AdRoll had already made a name for itself in the retargeting space and was looking toward a broader goal: helping companies act on customer data to deliver successful marketing campaigns.
 As the company grew, they decided to migrate their site from an in-house solution to a system that allowed marketing more flexibility to make changes.

 An important requirement for AdRoll’s marketing team was that the new website let them move quickly—publish new content, manage campaigns, and optimize the site without initiating large projects with engineering.
 In turn, the engineering team wanted marketing to have the freedom it needed without jeopardizing the site’s security or performance.